dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## Stuck on `This version of Mac OS X is not supported: Reason Mac...`

 This error happens when SMBIOS is one no longer supported by that version of macOS, make sure values are set in `PlatformInfo->Generic` with `Automatic` enabled.
-Reminder of supported SMBIOS:
+Reminder of supported SMBIOS in macOS 10.15 Catalina:

 * iMac13,x+
 * iMacPro1,1